What is Family Estrangement?

 Whether family estrangement was prompted by a specific conflict/argument or was the result of more chronic, harmful family dynamics over time, it can lend to a mixture of different emotions, including anger, sadness, grief, remorse, confusion, etc.

-*In a future post, I’ll discuss more about why this is.
+*In a future blog post, I’ll discuss more about why this is.

 When you’ve experienced these more chronic, harmful family dynamics, you may also find yourself questioning yourself a lot.
 This questioning isn’t tied to any specific event but rather, to your whole sense of self and trust in what you experienced as real.